 I am a postdoctoral researcher at Aarhus University, where I work on the project Advertising Democracy.
 My research focuses on political disagreement and its democratic resolution.
 I aim to explain political complexity, with particular interest in belief systems and the interdependence among attitudes, to address some of today’s most pressing issues.
 Committed to promoting constructive peaceful politics and countering democratic backsliding, I focus on the politics of Western democracies, including those of Central and Eastern Europe.

-While my family and friends kept me rooted in the Czech Republic during my studies, I greatly benefited from several fellowships.
+While my family and friends kept me rooted in the Czech Republic (Masaryk University, Brno) during my studies, I greatly benefited from several fellowships.
 As an AKTION fellow, I spent half a year at the Department of Government, University of Vienna.
 Through a Fulbright Fellowship, I joined a stimulating research group in the Polarization Research Lab, spending almost a year at Dartmouth College.
 Later, I also spent a significant period at the Department of Political Science, University of Zurich.

 There’s a document CV for more.